 The Leap of Faith is available all year round at West Leeds Activity Centre.

 Instituto Cervantes is the Spanish cultural centre in Leeds.
-They offer courses on everything from speaking the language to traditional dancing, and it’s the latter we’re focusing on here.
-Their flamenco dance classes take over Yorkshire Dance every Wednesday night and you can make the most of them whether you’re a beginner or an expert.
-Learn how to move your feet to the Spanish beat – we’re talking powerful flamenco rhythms and thrilling movements across an array of different flamenco styles.
+They offer courses on everything from speaking the language to traditional instruments, and it’s the latter we’re focusing on here.
+Their flamenco guitar classes take place at their Woodhouse Lane building with accomplished guitarist Elías Bolufer and you can make the most of them whether you’re a beginner or an expert.
+Learn how to get the traditional style from an expert – you’ll get to grips with palos, different styles of flamenco, and falsetas, flamenco guitar solos.

-Avid theatre-goers are probably used to getting their tickets weeks or even months in advance, but that’s not how it works at Holbeck Underground Ballroom.
-They offer up their rehearsal theatre for small, unique productions from local and national theatre groups.
+Avid theatre-goers are probably used to getting their tickets weeks or even months in advance, but that’s not how it works at The Holkbeck.
+Local theatre company Slung Low present their own works here and offer up their space for small, unique productions from local and national theatre groups.
 This is where you’ll see innovative new productions that redefine theatre – and best of all, whether you love or hate what you see, you can pay whatever the heck you like.

-Shows at The HUB usually take place on Sundays.
+The Holbeck, Holbeck, Leeds, West Yorkshire, LS11 9QX.
+Shows usually take place on Sundays.